-Why do you enjoy the e-reader?
+What do you enjoy about working for the BPL?

-How does technology and digital offerings enhance service to library users?
+How does technology enhance library service?

 Technology makes our resources much more accessible to people.
 Now people can access many of our directories online without having to visit us in person or having to wait for someone to return the printed version.
 There are so many ways to access the data — via tablets or phones, and much more.

 How do you assist users in using digital services?

 I do a lot of one-on-one support — if someone wants to start a business, I can help with their market research, find similar businesses, or point them to various associations that might be beneficial.
 I have also taught a variety of technology workshops such as conducting an online job search, creating a budget, resources for researching stocks and mutual funds, and how to build a web page.

 I love using our Ancestry Library Edition resource for genealogy.
 It’s been fun to find out more about where my grandparents worked and lived.
 It is also a helpful resource if you want to look at historical Massachusetts city directories.